Busting the myths that lie to us

 One for sorrow, two for joy, three for a girl, four for a boy…..

-A couple of years ago, in my quest to further understand the words we use, what they mean, and generally how to communicate better, I realised how divisive a request for alone time could be.
+A couple of years ago, my quest was to further understand the words we use, what they mean, and generally how to communicate better.
+I realised how divisive a request for alone time could be.
 When I wanted to spend some time by myself, and voiced this to others, all too often it seemed to land as not wanting to be with them, rather than me wanting to have some alone time with me.

 I changed the, ‘I want to spend some time alone’ to ‘I need Sue solo time’.
 The difference was huge.
 It turned out a whole new dialogue was available around the importance of spending time with yourself and this vital act of self care.